mmikaitis/mmikaitis.github.io/_pages/about.md

 [Mathematics Genealogy Project entry](https://www.mathgenealogy.org/id.php?id=290941).
 Tree ([PNG](../assets/img/tree.png)) generated with [Geneagrapher](https://observablehq.com/@davidalber/geneagrapher).

-I am a member of the [Jaguar Enthusiasts' Club](https://jec.org.uk)] and do my best to keep an example of the x300 (1996) and an example of the x400 (2003) on the road in a presentable condition.
+I am a member of the [Jaguar Enthusiasts' Club](https://jec.org.uk) and do my best to keep an example of the x300 (1996) and an example of the x400 (2003) on the road in presentable conditions.